srikanthkakumanu/DSA/collections/README.md

 - It is an ordered collection (or sequence).
 Simply an array of sequence with varying length.
 - It can contain duplicate elements.
 - Provides greater control over where each elements is inserted and retrieved by a position (index).
+In detail, it provides positional access, search for specified element, iteration and range view etc.
 - It consumes less memory.
 - It is faster than LinkedList.
 In fact, you should try not to use a LinkedList.
 - ***CopyOnWriteArrayList*** is thread-safe and immutable is the best solution for lists.